In the last few blogs, we focused on Omega-3 and its potential effects on your mood.*

 How much should you take?

 Your ideal maintenance dose is impossible to guess without actually measuring it – so don’t guess.
 Talk to your doctor and get it measured.
 It’s relatively cheap to measure and even cheaper to supplement.
 Get it to around 50 ng/ml.
-For most people, ideal dosage is somewhere between 1000 IU and 5000 IU per day depending on where you live and how much sun you get.
+For most people, ideal dosage to correct deficiency is somewhere between 1000 IU and 5000 IU per day depending on where you live and how much sun you get.

 Vitamin D is not exactly a ‘vitamin.’
 It is a steroid-like substance.
 So more isn’t always better.
 In some people, too much D can increase calcium levels in the blood.
 So, again, work with your doctor on this.

 Favorite brands?
 None.
 Most Vitamin D3 supplements are comparable.
 The raw material ingredient (cholecalciferol) is very inexpensive and you should be able to get a year’s supply for under $20.
 However, taking large doses of Vitamin D without Vitamin K2, A and E is not a good idea – these fat-soluble vitamins work together.

 Magnesium is often called the original chill pill.

 Geek speak: magnesium does a lot of things but it does its best work between brain synapses, where it keeps calcium and glutamate from ‘exciting’ the NMDA receptors too much.
-Overexcited neurons = tension and anxiety.
+Overexcited neurons = tension.
 Magnesium keeps a lid on this.
 Not enough magnesium and the neurons will eventually die.
 Neurons and synapses going kablooey in the brain doesn’t help you stay cheery.
 Oh, and remember St. John’s Wort from the 1990s?
 Everyone thought it was a natural alternative to Prozac.
 Turns out St. John’s Wort was simply good at protecting cells from the dangers of magnesium deficiency.